コノム konomu's notebook

 Here are the correct interpretations of these sentences.

 We change our interpretation of who turns on the light depending on whether は or が is used.
-In example (1) with は, the subject/topic “太郎” (Tarou) cannot be a part of the subordinate clause “部屋に入ると” (after × entered the room).
-This is only possible when “太郎” is not a topic and marked by が.
+In example (1) with は, the subject/topic “太郎” (Taro) cannot be contained in the subordinate clause “部屋に入ると” (after × entered the room).
+This is only possible if “太郎” is not a topic and marked by が.
+Thus, “太郎” is the subject of both the subordinate clause and the main clause in (1).

-Thus, “太郎” is seen as the subject of both the subordinate clause and the main clause in (1).
-In (2), 太郎 is only seen as the subject of the subordinate clause.
+In (2), 太郎 is only the subject of the subordinate clause.
 The subject of the main clause is instead omitted, so it should be clear through context who else turned the light on.
 Strictly speaking, it doesn’t have to be “I”, the speaker, who turned the light on.
 It could be someone else, depending on the context of the sentence.
 But when Japanese speakers omit a subject, it’s likely that they’re referring to themselves.

 Levels of Subordination